 Is it possible to delete CCTV footage?
 How do you delete the footage off a security camera?

-This could be easy or nearly impossible to realize, depending on whether you have the administer rights to the camera.
+This could be easy or nearly impossible, depending on whether you have the administer rights to the camera.
 And today we’ll introduce all feasible solutions for you to remove the CCTV footage from DVR, NVR, SD card and computer.

 #1.
 A Common Misunderstanding